Can you think of anyone who doesn’t enjoy woodpeckers at their feeders?

 All of the different types of woodpecker feeders listed below use suet.
 So if you want to attract woodpeckers, it’s my recommendation to buy lots of the stuff!
 Test different types and brands in your backyard to see what works best.
 (For the record, woodpeckers do eat more than just suet.
 Peanuts and sunflower are also popular options!)

 The 5 Best Types of Woodpecker Feeders

 #1: Suet Cake Baskets

 Using a simple basket design is the most inexpensive way to start feeding woodpeckers today.

 There is nothing complicated about these feeders.
 It’s just a square metal cage that fits a suet cake perfectly.
 Many hopper style feeders even have suet cake baskets attached to the sides to offer a place for woodpeckers to feed.

-#2: Suet Cake Holder with Tail Prop
+#2: Suet Cake Holders with Tail Prop

-#3: Suet Plug Woodpecker Feeder
+#3: Suet Plug Woodpecker Feeders